mcu-tools/mcuboot/docs/design.md

 the middle of an image swap operation.
 The swap status region consists of a series of single-byte records.
 These records are written independently, and therefore must be padded according to the minimum write size imposed by the flash hardware.
-In the below figure, a min-write-size of 1 is assumed for simplicity.
 The structure of the swap status region is illustrated below.
 In this figure, a min-write-size of 1 is assumed for simplicity.

 ```
      0                   1                   2                   3